-The 2020/21 Accounts evidence the sound financial management of BOSP, where the trustees review actual income and expenditure against budgets at each trustee meeting to ensure that our financial position always remains sustainable.
+The 2021/22 Accounts evidence the sound financial management of BOSP, where the trustees reviewed income and expenditure against budgets monthly, to ensure that our financial position always remained sustainable.
 The trustees continue to keep BOSP's Governance practices under review and ensure that our policies are regularly reviewed and updated as required.